SUSAN SISKO CARTER

 Singer.
 Songwriter.
 Writer of stories that need no melodies.

-who, through the years, has dressed myself in new names like most women do with new clothes.
+who, through the years, has dressed herself in new names like most women do with new clothes.
 A snappy pseudonym was a facilitator of fantasy.
 Good for creativity.
 Not so good for career strategy.